Shashidharan26/ADF-Project-1/README.md

 <img width="1566" height="833" alt="web alert" src="https://github.com/user-attachments/assets/af67a30b-ef49-4074-93d6-5cd8b26adef6" />
 <img width="967" height="468" alt="pipeline alert" src="https://github.com/user-attachments/assets/594104dc-8d50-413c-a152-43ce97fd1fd5" />

+Note: Connected 'On Success' node alone for testing purposes, we can connect on 'on fail' and 'on skip' to trigger alerts if any pipeline fails.

 8. Automated pipeline runs by using triggers